Hi friend and Welcome aboard!!

 You don’t need to break the bank on this one.
-In fact, it would probably we wiser if you just went with something relatively cheap (under $100).
+In fact, it would probably we wiser if you just went with something relatively affordable.
 It will service you just fine when starting out.

 So without further ado, here are my recommendations: